 Basically, these are higher ed Bachelor’s or Master’s programs accompanied with an on-site work commitment in a participating company or corporation.
 Of course, there are regulations.
 The company pays the education costs, and in return they raise their own talents – hoping that they’ll climb the ladder for an internal career.
 I’m not sure if it’s required to even commit oneself for the consecutive 1-2 years.

 The fees of private universities to earn a Master’s in Germany exceed limits in comparison to the state-funded or public universites.
+By the way, this website called Graduateshotline offers test prep materials for university entrance tests common in the U.S.

 2. Earn a Master’s in Germany in English or German